 Blackstone is tuned for leisurely dining — I can’t imagine ever being even gently pushed to hurry my pace so they can “turn” a table.
 You might very well bump elbows with a well-known Louisville sports or media personality here but are less likely to encounter a visiting Hollywood celeb.
 The simply furnished dining room keeps the lights turned down, but there’s good lighting to illuminate the tables, a winning combination.

-Open for dinner-only every evening but Monday, Blackstone offers a variety of apps, salads and pasta dishes, plus a dozen main-course options starting at $13 for a small portion of “light” fried chicken, which seems to be a translation of poulet meuniere a la Francais, a description that might not sit as well with Blackstone’s American-casual style.
+Open for dinner every evening but Sunday, Blackstone offers a variety of apps, salads and pasta dishes, plus a dozen main-course options starting at $13 for a small portion of “light” fried chicken, which seems to be a translation of poulet meuniere a la Francais, a description that might not sit as well with Blackstone’s American-casual style.
 It’s boneless chicken breast, lightly dredged in seasoned flour and pan-fried crisp.
 Entree prices top out at $28 for a 12-ounce center-cut New York strip steak, served sizzling with a melting dab of house-made herb butter.

 There’s a little something for just about everyone, and entrees come with two sides and warm, fresh dinner rolls like Mom used to make, or at least like mine did.
 There’s char-grilled brown-sugar salmon ($23), bacon-wrapped sea scallops ($18 or $26), or walleye pike ($23) for the seafood lovers; the light fried chicken ($13/$17) or chicken scarborough, a cream-finished chicken and veggie stir-fry ($20), for the poultry-philes; a stuffed portobello ($15) for vegetarians; chicken livers ($16) or calves’ liver ($19) if you’re feeling offal; and a variety of steaks.